yestiseye/whtr/README.md

 Also, tested on a Debian stable machine.
 So other operating systems could easily have issues.
 Runs off Python3 (& pandas), with rpy2 and obviously R.
 More details to follow soon...

+Pro-tip(s):
+ * on first usage the .whtr config file will (likely) be overwritten, thus losing any of the commented out configurations.
+Make a copy.